 - If your child has special needs, can you provide the snacks and meals for your child instead?

 Centers should have a weekly menu posted for you to look at.
 This will help you understand their food philosophy a bit.
 You will also be able to see what types of snacks are provided to ensure that your child will be getting healthy food options.

 Obviously, the cost is a factor, but don’t let it be the only factor.
 Just because a center has a lower or higher price doesn’t necessarily mean it is better or worse.
-You need to know the cost so you can plan, but be sure to make sure your other questions are answered to your needs before you make your decision based on the price.
+You need to know the cost so you can plan, but be sure to make sure your other preschool tour questions are answered to meet your needs before you make your decision based on the price.

 Some questions to ask about the price.